CassioML/cassio-website/docs/index.md

     later on.

-    If you want to run the examples in Colab, look for the "Open in Colab" icon at the top of the page
-    (<img src="/images/colab.png" style="height: 1.4em; vertical-align: middle;"/>).
+    If you want to run the examples in Colab, look for the "Open in Colab" icon at the top of the sample-code pages (<img src="/images/colab.png" style="height: 1.4em; vertical-align: middle;"/>).

 ### General pre-requisites